pepellou/knowledge/README.md

 This is my personal wiki where I share everything I know.

-It's obviously impossible to save all my knowledge here but at least I want to save or link most of my "knowledge work" I do (e.g., curated lists, languages flashcards, chess studies, etc)...
+It's obviously impossible to save all my knowledge here but at least I want to save or link most of the "knowledge work" I do (e.g., curated lists, languages flashcards, chess studies, etc)...

 ## Start here